jssteinberg/config/README.md

 A simple vimrc that can be used as a boilerplate and works without packages/plugins.
 It gives no errors on missing packages unless keymaps/commands requiring packages are used. *Requries Vim > version 8 +lua.*

-Packages are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (requires https://github.com/kristijanhusak/vim-packager).
+Packages are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (requires https://github.com/kristijanhusak/vim-packager, consider https://github.com/k-takata/minpac).

 ## Neovim > 0.6